-- If the school employer is unwilling to accept that difficulties exist or seeks to argue that they are unable to take action on financial or other grounds, the NEU should be contacted for assistance.
+- If the school employer is unwilling to accept that difficulties exist or argues that they are unable to act on financial or other grounds, contact the NEU for assistance.

-The NEU does not regard the use of temporary portable heaters as an appropriate solution other than as a genuinely temporary measure in emergency situations while action is being taken to repair the heating system.
-Portable gas heaters should not be used where other temporary heating systems are available which do not pose health and safety risks from fumes, fire hazards etc. Where such heaters are provided in the absence of any other temporary heating system, Health and Safety Executive (HSE) guidance on the safe use and storage of portable gas heaters should be followed.
+The NEU does not regard the use of temporary portable heaters as an appropriate solution other than as a temporary measure in an emergency while the heating system is repaired.
+Portable gas heaters should not be used if other temporary heating systems are available because of the health and safety risks from fumes, fire hazards etc. If portable gas heaters have to be used, follow Health and Safety Executive (HSE) guidance on the safe use and storage of portable gas heaters.

 Sudden temporary faults

-Where sudden faults or failures arise with heating systems, the NEU safety rep should ensure that the head teacher has firstly taken action to ensure that the system is repaired as quickly as possible and, secondly, given consideration to appropriate additional measures to be implemented until the system is repaired.
-Again, such measures might include bringing in temporary heating sources, rearranging timetabling in order to move classes, or closing all or part of the school.
+Where sudden faults or failures arise with heating systems, the NEU safety rep should ensure that the head teacher has firstly taken action to ensure that the system is repaired as quickly as possible and, secondly, considered appropriate additional measures until the system is repaired (as above).

-Where temporary faults occur which can be resolved within 24 hours, school closure will, as noted above, in most cases be impossible since there will be no opportunity to provide notice of closure to parents.
-Other appropriate action may be possible, which may include closing those parts of schools most severely affected, rearranging timetabling or bringing in temporary heating sources.
+Where temporary faults occur which can be resolved within 24 hours, again school closure will in most cases be impossible but other appropriate action could include closing those parts of schools most severely affected, rearranging timetabling or bringing in temporary heating sources.

 The NEU advises against the use of portable gas heaters unless no other temporary heating system is available.

-In some cases problems are encountered due to inadequate levels of heating caused by employer policies designed to save heating costs.
-These can include turning down boiler temperatures at all times; switching systems off when pupils leave; and extending Christmas holidays so that schools do not have to be heated during this period.
+Sometimes problems arise due to inadequate levels of heating caused by employer policies designed to save heating costs.
 Any policy that leads to inadequate levels of heating is unacceptable.